Beth Menzie, Department Chair

 Summer Mathematics Courses:

-Students have the option to enroll and earn credit in one of Penn Charter’s summer mathematics courses.
-Credit will not be given, however, to students who take these courses during the summer elsewhere.
-Students completing Algebra I in ninth grade may enroll in Penn Charter’s summer geometry course or they may take Geometry in 10th grade, Algebra II in 11th grade, and either Precalculus or Integrated Mathematics in their senior year.
+Students completing Algebra I in 9th grade may choose to enroll in Penn Charter’s summer Geometry course, dependent upon their performance in Algebra 1 and departmental approval.
+The other option is to take Geometry in 10th grade, Algebra II in 11th grade, and either Precalculus or Integrated Mathematics in their senior year.
 In this case, students must complete four full years of math in order to graduate.
+Credit will not be given to students who take math courses during the summer elsewhere, although outside courses can be used to advance in the math sequence, pending approval by the department chair.

 |SEMESTER 1||SEMESTER 2|